Shubham141-Git/React-Learnings/Episode1- Inception/Theory/Assignment.md

 <h4>Q: Why is React called React</h4>
  The name "React" is derived from its ability to react to changes in data and automatically update the user interface accordingly.
 <div style = "font-size:20px">The fundamental idea behind React is the concept of a "reactive" user interface.
-In a reactive system, when the underlying data changes, the UI reacts to those changes automatically, updating only the parts of the interface that need to change, without requiring manual intervention.
+In a reactive system, when the  data changes, the UI reacts to those changes automatically, updating only the parts of the interface that need to change, without requiring manual intervention.
 This makes it efficient and responsive, especially for complex and dynamic web applications</div>

 <div>